Azkali/Switchdeck/README.md

 3. In Steam go to **Settings** -> **Library** and turn on: Low Bandwidth, Low Performance and Disable Community Content.
 4. Go to **Settings** -> **Compatibility** and select either Proton 10, 11 or Experimental.
 You can also download them manually in your library.
 5. Go to **Settings** -> **Controller:** -> **Show Advanced Settings:** Enable "Combine Joycon Pairs" and Enable Steam Input for Pro and Generic Controller.
-6. Restart Steam to apply the [DXVK-Sarek](https://github.com/pythonlover02/DXVK-Sarek), [VKD3D](https://github.com/HansKristian-Work/vkd3d-proton/releases/tag/v2.3.1) and Vertex Explosion patch to your Proton version.
-It's applied on launch.
+6. Restart Steam to apply the [DXVK-Sarek](https://github.com/pythonlover02/DXVK-Sarek), [VKD3D](https://github.com/HansKristian-Work/vkd3d-proton/releases/tag/v2.3.1) and Vertex Explosion patch to Proton.

 **Note:** If Steam updates your Proton version you have to relaunch it to reapply the [DXVK-Sarek,](https://github.com/pythonlover02/DXVK-Sarek) [VKD3D](https://github.com/HansKristian-Work/vkd3d-proton/releases/tag/v2.3.1) and Vertex Explosion patch.
+It's applied on launch.

 ---